Cyclostone/doc-insight-ai/README.md

 ## 🌟 Introduction

-End-to-End-Doc-QnA is an AI-powered document question answering system.
+Doc-Insight-AI is an AI-powered document question answering system.
 It allows users to upload documents and ask questions about their content, receiving accurate, context-aware answers.
 Built with FastAPI and Docker, this project is designed for extensibility and ease of deployment.

 ## ✨ Key Features